- Soils are critical for life, yet are vulnerable to pollution and unsustainable exploitation

 Embracing and applying new technologies is vital to modern science.

-- CEH is continually developing and testing technologies for environmental application, ranging from remote telemetry systems, sensor networks and geophysical mapping to gene discrimination techniques in the laboratory
+- UKCEH is continually developing and testing technologies for environmental application, ranging from remote telemetry systems, sensor networks and geophysical mapping to gene discrimination techniques in the laboratory

-- Using an integrated approach, CEH applies cutting-edge technology to understand complex and emergent properties of the soil resource
+- Using an integrated approach, UKCEH applies cutting-edge technology to understand complex and emergent properties of the soil resource

 - Monitoring across Britain to observe how soils are changing and understand why